 The first part, The Computer as Time Machine, reflects on digital technology and its relationship to human time, to human perception, and to history-making, using “time-based arts” as point of reference.
 How can we as individuals and as institutions keep digital data and what they represent accessible just for our own life time and maybe for one or two generations after us; keeping it in our possession and under our own control without constantly having to think about and pay for backing it up and copying it; similar to a book or a photo-album on a book-shelf, which we can pick up, read and look at and which can be forgotten in some box in the attic, and 38 or 101 years from now someone opens the box and looks at what was kept.

 The second part, The Digital Time Capsule, proposes in more technical terms, which criteria a time-capsule for digital data has to meet and how it can be implemented today, 2020, as a low-cost equivalent to a photo-album, a vinyl record, a film, a book, or a collection of documents.

 Over the years and as the project evolved, Johannes Goebel gave several talks, among others at EMPAC; CCRMA Stanford University; ZKM Center for Art and Media Karlsruhe, Germany; and the Henry Art Gallery, University of Washington.

-Related to this project, please visit William Forsythe, Improvisation Technologies Content of CD-ROM now accessible online.
+Related to this project, please visit William Forsythe, Improvisation Technologies Content of CD-ROM archived on YouTube.